 Ute Water getting calls about door-to-door selling

 GRAND JUNCTION, Colo.
-(KKCO) - If someone comes to your door inquiring about water testing, Ute Water wants you to know it’s not them.
+(KJCT) - If someone comes to your door inquiring about water testing, Ute Water wants you to know it’s not them.

 Ute Water says they’ve had several calls from their customers about someone going door-to-door inquiring about water testing.
 They say they are not doing any testing.
 Ute Water believes it’s a company that is trying to sell some sort of product to customers that are not sponsored or endorsed by any water providers in our area.